-- → A set of global goals, including global temperature goals, a global adaptation goal and a goal pertaining to financial flows; - → A process whereby countries submit every five years "Nationally Determined Contributions" (NDCs) to achieving these goals.
+- → A set of global goals, including "...holding the increase in the global average temperature to well below 2 °C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5 °C above pre-industrial levels", a global adaptation goal and a goal pertaining to financial flows; - → A process whereby countries submit every five years "Nationally Determined Contributions" (NDCs) to achieving these goals.
 NDCs consist of countries' targets to mitigate their GHG emissions, and in some cases, their adaptation and finance commitments / requirements; - → A process for countries to report on progress against the commitments contained in NDCs every two years; - → A process held every five years to evaluate collective progress against the global goals, called the global stocktake (GST).
 The GST then informs the next round of NDCs.